-Dysfunctional uterine bleeding (DUB) is a condition that affects nearly every woman at some point in her life.
 Also called abnormal uterine bleeding (AUB), DUB is a condition that causes vaginal bleeding to occur outside of the regular menstrual cycle.
-According to the American Society for Reproductive Medicine, it is most common during puberty and menopause, but can occur anytime hormones are imbalanced (ASRM).
 Certain hormonal conditions and medications may also trigger DUB.

-The hormonal imbalances that cause DUB can also be side effects of medical conditions or of medications themselves.
+The hormonal imbalances that cause DUB can also result from certain medical conditions or be side effects of medications.

 Medical conditions that often cause dysfunctional uterine bleeding are:

-Polycystic Ovary Syndrome (PCOS).
-This is an endocrine disorder that causes a woman to produce an increased amount of sex hormones.
+- Polycystic ovary syndrome (PCOS).
+This is an endocrine disorder that causes a woman to produce an imbalanced amount of sex hormones.
 This may lead to an imbalance in estrogen and progesterone, making the menstrual cycle irregular.

-Uterine Polyps.
+- Uterine polyps.
 These small growths occur within the uterus.
 Although their cause is unknown, polyp growth is heavily influenced by the hormone estrogen.
-Small blood vessels in the polyps can cause DUB.
+Small blood vessels in the polyps can cause DUB, including spotting between periods.

 Certain medications can also cause dysfunctional uterine bleeding, including:

-The most common sign of DUB is bleeding outside of your normal periods.
-However, it can also occur within your menstrual cycle.
-In this case, it might include:
+The most common symptom of DUB is bleeding outside of your normal periods.
+It can also occur within your menstrual cycle.
+Suspicious bleeding patterns include:

 - heavy menstrual bleeding